 There seems to be a lot of confusion amongst students on whether they should pursue BCA followed by MCA or B. Tech followed by M. Tech.
 What would be the guiding factors, according to you, that the students should consider before making a decision?

-The choice of BCA and MCA or B.Tech first of all depends upon the background (commerce, arts or science) and satisfaction of eligibility conditions by a student.
-Secondly, the choice depends upon the institute where the student wishes to pursue the degree.
-In B.Tech (CSE/IT/SE) programme both the theoretical and practical concepts of a student are made strong which enhances the in depth knowledge of the student.
-At the same time MCA is a specialised and professional degree course and gives more practical experience to the student.
-In addition if the student wants to pursue Ph.D programme then MCA is a better option than B.Tech.
+The choice of BCA and MCA or B.Tech, first of all, depends on the background (commerce, arts or science) and satisfaction of eligibility conditions by a student.
+Secondly, the choice depends on the institute where the student wishes to pursue the degree.
+In B.Tech (CSE/IT/SE) programme both the theoretical and practical concepts of a student are made strong which enhances the in-depth knowledge of the student.
+At the same time, MCA is a specialised and professional degree course and gives more practical experience to the student.
+In addition, if the student wants to pursue PhD programme then MCA is a better option than B.Tech.
 Finally, the selection of pursuing MCA or M.Tech for higher education totally depends on the interest of a person.

 What is your opinion on the influx towards MBA after BCA or B. Tech?
 Do you think the value of these courses and their possible future is getting compromised due to the shift in management?

 MBA is a management course that enhances managerial, communication and presentation skills of a person.
 MBA is more suitable for service and customer oriented industry.
 If someone wants to study the management prospects then MBA is a good option.

 By studying BCA followed by MCA, what job opportunities can a student explore? (in India & abroad)